hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/contents/09- Manage security/1-Configure key-based authentication for SSH.md

-the maximum number of SSH login attempts
+the maximum number of SSH login attempts (on the server side)

 ```bash
 MaxAuthTries 5